 Also, due to the success of the junior tennis programme, four mini tennis courts were set up permanently, adding to the existing mini tennis court.

 Then, following the popularity and maintainability of the Red Advantage Clay, two more tennis courts were converted to clay from porous acrylic.

-In 2016, due to high demand, a further two tennis courts were converted from tarmac to the Red Advantage Clay, given seven Red Advantage Clay courts in total.
+In the following years, due to high demand, a further four tennis courts were converted from tarmac to the Red Advantage Clay, given nine Red Advantage Clay courts in total.

 Truly it's a club to be proud of.